jenkinsci/p4-plugin/docs/WORKFLOW.md

    of `-script` will help to identify the workspace's use and make it unique from code sync steps.

  * Only map the Jenkinsfile (and perhaps Pipeline libraries) in the workspace view.
-Jenkins may create an '@script' directory on the master and you don't want to unnecessarily sync code to an area not used for the actual build.
+Jenkins may create an '@script' directory on the controller and you don't want to unnecessarily sync code to an area not used for the actual build.

 ## Lightweight checkout